juliolimoli/airflow-repo/airflow-tasks/tasks.md

 <h4>BranchDateTimeOperator</h4>
 <h4>BranchPythonOperator</h4>
 <p>A workflow can “branch” or follow a path after the execution of this task.</p>

+<h4>ExternalPythonOperator</h4>
+<p>The Airflow provides some built in libraries and tools that can help when the common PythonOperator is used.
+Sometimes, it's necessary to use some different tools or libraries that is not built in, some it might be necessary develop your own operator, that can point to a virtual environment built by yourself, totally customized.</p>
+<p>The operator takes Python binary as python parameter.
+Note, that even in case of virtual environment, the python path should point to the python binary inside the virtual environment (usually in bin subdirectory of the virtual environment).
+Contrary to regular use of virtual environment, there is no need for activation of the environment.
+Merely using python binary automatically activates it.
+In both examples below PATH_TO_PYTHON_BINARY is such a path, pointing to the executable Python binary.</p>
+<p style="background-color: #000; color: yellow;">Unfortunately Airflow does not support serializing var and ti / task_instance due to incompatibilities with the underlying library.
+For Airflow context variables make sure that Airflow is also installed as part of the virtualenv environment in the same version as the Airflow version the task is run on.
+Otherwise you won’t have access to the most context variables of Airflow in op_kwargs.</p>

 <h2>Tasks Relationships/Dependencies</h2>
 <p>The key part of using Tasks is defining how they relate to each other - their dependencies, or as we say in Airflow, their upstream and downstream tasks.
 You declare your Tasks first, and then you declare their dependencies second.</p>